17 Best Portuguese Desserts

 #12 Arroz Doce

-Arroz Doce or sweet rice is a classic dessert of Portuguese cuisine.
-It is made with rice carolino (a native short-grain rice variety that’s similar to the Italian Arborio used in risotto).
-The process of doing Arroz Doce is very similar to doing risotto but it is cooked with milk, cinnamon, and orange/lemon peel.
-The rice is slowly cooked joining the milk gradually until it is absorbed.
+Arroz Doce, or sweet rice, is a classic dessert of Portuguese cuisine.
+It is made with rice carolino (a native short-grain rice variety similar to the Italian Arborio used in risotto).
+The process of doing Arroz Doce is very similar to risotto but is cooked with milk, cinnamon, and orange/lemon peel.
+The rice is slowly cooked, joining the milk gradually until absorbed.
 In the end, you mix egg yolks.
 It is usually decorated with cinnamon.

 Best Portuguese Desserts